The 10 Worst Pittsburgh Suburbs For 2023

-Today, we’ll use science and data to determine which Pittsburgh ‘burbs need a little tender loving care – the sore thumbs of the Pittsburgh area if you will.
-Realistically, you can’t expect all the suburbs to live up to Pittsburgh proper, although Aspinwall certainly tries.
+Today, we’ll use Saturday Night Science to determine which Pittsburgh ‘burbs need a little tender loving care – the sore thumbs of the Pittsburgh area if you will.
+Realistically, you can only expect some of the suburbs to live up to Pittsburgh proper, although Aspinwall certainly tries.

-Here are the 10 worst suburbs around Pittsburgh for 2023:
+The 10 worst suburbs around Pittsburgh for 2024

 1. Brownsville